CamiloQuintanilla/Python-develop/README.md

 # Python-develop
-this repository has all my practices at the python level  master level
+this repository has all my practices at the python level master